RekaKR/vizsgaremek/README.md

 JWT_SECRET =
 ```
 #### 4. step
-update the googleSignIn link at logInOutActions.js with your GOOGLE_CLIENT_ID
+update the googleSignIn's link at logInOutActions.js with your GOOGLE_CLIENT_ID
 #### 5. step
 cd frontend \
 npm start \